kubernetes/website/docs/admin/etcd.md

 ## Design

-This section describes how we are going to do the migration given all the limitations we have.
+This section describes how we are going to do the migration given the [etcd upgrade requirements](#etcd-upgrade-procedure).

 Note that since the code changes in Kubernetes code needed to support etcd v3 API are pretty local and not very sophisticated, we will not focus on it at all.
 We are only focusing on the upgrade/rollback here.